November 5, 2025

 Ureter Cancer and Urethral Cancer

-The ureters are the tubes that connect the kidneys to the bladder, and the urethra is the tube that connects the bladder to the outside of the body and allows urination.
-As these structures are lined with urothelial or transitional cells, patients with bladder cancer can also have tumors at these sites or develop cancer after being previously treated.
-Smoking is also a risk factor for ureter and bladder cancer.
+The ureters are the tubes that connect the kidneys to the bladder, and the urethra is the tube that connects the bladder to the outside of the body and allows urination7.
+As these structures are lined with urothelial or transitional cells, patients with bladder cancer can also have tumours at these sites or develop cancer after being previously treated8.
+Smoking is also a risk factor for ureter and bladder cancer9.

-Symptoms are similar to those of bladder cancer but can also include:
+Symptoms are similar to those of bladder cancer but can also include10:

 • Difficulty initiating the flow of urine